 However, technology is only one piece of the puzzle; human expertise remains indispensable in ensuring a successful year-end close.
 In this guide, we will provide a step-by-step approach to achieving an efficient and effective year-end close.

-Why Year-End Close Is Important
+Why is Year-End Close Essential?

 In essence, the year-end close is not just a regulatory necessity but a fundamental business practice that supports strategic planning, compliance, financial transparency, and stakeholder communication.